-Increase annual energy production and reduce loading failures to drive down the levelized cost of energy for wind turbines.
+Increase annual energy production and reduce failures* to drive down the levelized cost of energy.

 The blade is the most influential component of a wind turbine for energy production.